Kyoto Station

 Keihan Obaku Station

 Exit here to visit Mampukuji Temple.
 This temple belongs to the Chinese Obaku sect of Zen Buddhism and is famous for its Chinese style architecture and Buddhist vegetarian cuisine.
 It is possible to take part in zazen meditation sessions here.
-There is also a JR Obaku station nearby where you can transfer to the JR Nara Line.
+There is also a JR Obaku Station nearby where you can transfer to the JR Nara Line.

 Mimurodo Station